Speedsaver/buildroot-speedsaver-lctechF1C200s/README.md

-# External MangoPi R3C buildroot tree for Speedsaver #
+# External Lctech Pi F1C200s buildroot tree for Speedsaver #

-This external tree contains the support for Widora MangoPi R3C revision only.
-This is tweaked from what the vendor supplied to allow for the Speedsaver use case and based on the original work [here](https://github.com/Speedsaver/buildroot-mangopi-r3c).
+This external tree contains the support for the Speedsaver use-case on the Lctech Pi F1C200s development board

 ## Required tools ##